Partner Locations and Agencies

 We work with these groups to to provide tutoring to homeless children throughout Indianapolis.

-Coburn Place Safe Haven: A transitional living facility for women and children who have experienced domestic violence.
+Coburn Place Safe Haven: A transitional living facility for domestic violence survivors and their children.
 Residents can stay anywhere from 6-months to 2-years.

 Dayspring Center: Family emergency shelter for 1 to 2 parents with children.
 Families can stay for 1 to 3 months.